AutohomeCorp/mcp-store-for-jetbrains/README.md

 # Mcp Store

 Seamlessly install and manage MCP-Server across your AI coding environments.
-This extension enables one-click deployment of MCP-Server to Cline, GitHub Copilot, Cursor, Trae, and other compatible platforms.
+This extension enables one-click deployment of MCP-Server to lingma, and other compatible platforms.
 Connect to private MCP Stores for secure.
 Streamline your development workflow with enterprise-grade MCP ecosystem integration directly in your editor.

 ## Features